VTL § 306-b, No Inspection Certificate (Inspection Certificate)

 Benjamin Goldman Law Office

-If you were charged with VTL § 306(b), the Benjamin Goldman Law Office can advise you.
-We can help with inspection and traffic matters across New York.
-Contact us for a complimentary consultation via our contact page.
+If you were charged with VTL § 306(b), the Benjamin Goldman Law Office will be glad to advise.
+Our team helps with inspection tickets and other traffic-related matters across New York State.
+Contact us for a complimentary consultation, at your convenience, via our contact page.

 Contact Us Any Of The Below Ways: